-The cost of property, plant, and equipment is depreciated over the estimated useful lives of the related assets.
+The cost of property, plant, and equipment is depreciated over the estimated useful life of the related assets.
 Depreciation is computed on the straight-line method.
-For the purpose of computing depreciation, the useful life for Machinery and Equipment is 5 to 10 years, Building Improvements are 15 years and the Building is 39 years.
+For the purpose of computing depreciation, the useful life for Machinery and Equipment is 5 to 15 years, Vehicles are 5 years, Building Improvements are 10 years, Office Equipment and Furniture is 5 to 15 years, and the Building is 39 years.
 The District uses the threshold of \$1,000 for capitalizing assets purchased.